2016 Real Estate Tax Abatement ProcessJanuary 15, 2016

-With November almost upon us, now is an ideal time for property owners to review their real estate tax assessments to determine if a tax abatement or appeal is warranted.
+With the New Year upon us, now is the time for property owners to review their real estate tax assessments to determine if a tax abatement or appeal is warranted.
 Hinckley Allen has successfully handled numerous tax abatements and tax appeals in Connecticut, Massachusetts, New Hampshire, and Rhode Island.
 The tax abatement process varies from state to state but, in all instances, requires strict adherence to filing deadlines and procedures.
 Our experienced team works with clients to reduce their real estate taxes.
 We help identify which assessments are worth challenging and assist in all steps of the appeals process.

 This Real Estate Update summarizes some imminent filing deadlines in Connecticut, Massachusetts, New Hampshire, and Rhode Island.

-Taxpayers still have the opportunity to challenge their real estate tax assessments for Fiscal Year 2015 (July 1, 2014 – June 30, 2015).
-Tax abatement applications need to be filed within thirty (30) days of the mailing date of the actual tax bill (the actual tax bill is generally the third-quarter tax bill in jurisdictions that assess taxes on a quarterly basis).
-January 1 is when most third-quarter tax bills are mailed in Massachusetts.
-Therefore, under M.G.L.
-Chapter 59, the majority of abatement applications must be filed with local assessing departments on or before February 1, 2015.
-However, in jurisdictions in which taxes are assessed on a semi-annual basis, this date will vary.
-In order to preserve your abatement and appeal rights, the taxes must be paid in their entirety for the current and all prior periods for Fiscal Year 2015.
+Taxpayers may still have the opportunity to challenge their real estate tax assessments for Fiscal Year 2016 (July 1, 2015 – June 30, 2016).
+Tax abatement applications need to be filed with the assessors on or before the due date for payment of the first installment of the actual tax bill (the actual tax bill is generally the third quarter tax bill in jurisdictions that assess taxes on a quarterly basis).
+The face of the tax bill should indicate the due date for payment and the filing of an application for abatement.
+Generally, the due date of the application for abatement is February 1st in communities that bill quarterly.
+However, in jurisdictions in which taxes are assessed on a semi-annual basis the due date is generally thirty days from the mailing of the actual tax bill.
+Taxpayers should confirm applicable abatement application filing deadlines with their local assessor’s office.
+In order to preserve your abatement and appeal rights, the taxes must be paid in their entirety for the current and all prior periods for Fiscal Year 2016.

-Taxpayers still have plenty of time to challenge real estate tax assessments for the 2015 fiscal year.
-Challenges would relate to the assessed value of real estate as of April 1, 2014, which is the value reflected on the final tax bill (typically the December 2014 tax bill).
-In most instances, an Abatement Request must be filed locally on or before March 1, 2015.
+Taxpayers still have plenty of time to challenge real estate taxes assessed on their final tax bill (typically the December 2015 tax bill).
+In most instances, an Abatement Request must be filed locally on or before March 1, 2016.
 Required forms are available at the local assessor’s office or printable from most municipalities’ websites.
-If you are dissatisfied with the local decision, then you may file an appeal with either the Board of Tax and Land Appeals or the Superior Court, but not both.
-The failure of the municipality to act on an abatement application by July 1 constitutes a denial.
-In general, appeals must be filed no later than September 1, 2015.
+If you are dissatisfied with the local decision, then you may file an appeal with either the Board of Tax and Land Appeals (“BTLA”) or the Superior Court, but not both.
+The failure of the municipality to act on an abatement application by July 1st constitutes a denial.
+In general, appeals to the BTLA or Superior Court must be filed no later than September 1, 2016.
 The filing deadlines are strict, and if a taxpayer fails to file locally or files late, then its appeal rights are forfeited.
 The property owner, not a representative, must sign the Abatement Request Form.

 Upon receipt of the tax bill, the taxpayer has ninety (90) days from the date the first tax payment is due to file an appeal in the local office of tax assessment of the city or town in which the real estate is located.
 The appeal is filed on a statutory form provided by the city or town.
 The filing deadlines are strict, and if a taxpayer fails to file locally, or files late, then its appeal rights are forfeited.